Settled status – how it works, who’s eligible and when you should apply

-The EU settlement scheme to obtain ‘settled status’ is the new residence system to be implemented after the UK leaves the EU.
-It is aimed primarily to replace the permanent residence system under the EU regulations; however, the settlement scheme will also be open to those with indefinite leave to remain (ILR), although it will not be a compulsion for ILR holders.
+The EU settlement scheme to obtain ‘settled status’ is the new residence system has been implemented as the UK has left the EU.
+It has replaced the permanent residence system under the EU regulations; however, the settlement scheme is also open to those with indefinite leave to remain (ILR), although it is not a compulsion for ILR holders.

-If the UK leaves the EU with a deal: the deadline for applying for the settlement scheme will be 30 June 2021.
+As the UK has left the EU with a deal: the deadline for applying for the settlement scheme will be 30 June 2021.

 If you’re an EU citizen with a permanent residence document: